2023 Best Value Rehabilitation Professions Doctor's Degree Schools in the Great Lakes Region

 Huntington graduate students pay an average of $11,856 in tuition and fees each year.

-Out of the 41 schools in the Great Lakes Region that were part of this year’s ranking, The University of Findlay landed the # 5 spot on the list.
+A rank of #5 on this year’s list means The University of Findlay is a great value for rehabilitation and therapeutic professions students working on their doctor’s degree.
 Located in the town of Findlay, Findlay is a private not-for-profit college with a small student population.

 Out-of-state tuition fees for graduate students at Findlay are $18,456 per year.

-UW - La Crosse also claimed a spot on our Best Rehabilitation Professions Doctor’s Degree Schools in the Great Lakes Region list.
-It’s in the top 10% of all schools in this category.
+In addition to its great value ranking, UW - La Crosse is in the top 10% of all schools on our Best Rehabilitation Professions Doctor’s Degree Schools in the Great Lakes Region list.

 Full Rehabilitation & Therapeutic Professions at University of Wisconsin - La Crosse Report